sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Next Click Add credentials
 Under New credentials, for Kind select Secret text Scope is Global
-Secret is your nexus repo url eg https://nexus.linuxclaud.com/   or ID and Description, type nexus-repo
+Secret is your nexus repo url eg https://nexus.linuxclaud.com/
+For ID and Description, type nexus-repo

-**For the url use, nexus server ip:8085**
+**OR For the url use, nexus server ip:8085**

 Click Create